 1. It Truly Drives Like a Six-Speed

-One of the most common questions we receive about the nine-speed auto is whether it's always shifting, given the high number of gears.
+One of the most common questions we receive about the nine-speed automatic transmission is whether it's always shifting, given the high number of gears.
 Not at all, in fact.
 The nine-speed does a great job hiding its gear count and for the most part doesn't give much indication it has that many gears.
 The 6th, 7th, 8th and 9th gears are all overdrive gears, and the top two engage at brisk highway cruising speeds.

 2. The Nine-Speed Pairs Better With the V-6

-Our Cherokee's 184-horsepower, 2.4-liter four-cylinder has trouble powering through some of the transmission's quirkiness.
+Our Jeep Cherokee's 184-horsepower, 2.4-liter four-cylinder engine has trouble powering through some of the transmission's quirkiness.
 Whereas the V-6's extra grunt makes up for an ill-timed upshift, the modestly powered four-cylinder runs out of steam when the transmission upshifts too soon, like it often does from 1st to 2nd gear.

 3. Untimely Shifting